 Tanzania is food self-sufficient at the national level.
-However, 80 percent of the population relies on subsistence farming and 28 percent of the population lives below the poverty line.
+However, 74 percent of the population live in rural areas with 28 percent of the population living below the poverty line.
 Localised food deficits occur at regional, district and household levels mainly due to dependence on rain-fed agriculture and limited use of modern farming techniques.
 Over the last three years, Tanzania's economy has grown at a rate of 7 percent annually, driven mainly by telecommunications, financial services, transport and construction.
 The discovery of large reserves of natural gas and crude oil offers promise of a new and significant revenue stream for the Tanzanian economy.
-WFP has been present in Tanzania since 1963